7 modern sales forecasting strategies for startups (and how to pick the right one for you)

 - Standardized definitions of leads, opportunities, and closes: This might seem obvious, but the complexity of your business might mean there’s some confusion around when a lead is a lead, opportunity, or prospect.
 Nail down these terms so everyone’s on the same page when they’re reporting.

-- A powerful and flexible CRM: Reps need a way to track and update you on sales, closes, or potential issues, and a CRM gives them all that and more.
+- Powerful and flexible CRM software: Reps need a way to track and update you on sales, closes, or potential issues, and a CRM gives them all that and more.
 That same study from the Aberdeen Group showed that sales reps who rely heavily on their CRM hit their quotas 82% of the time versus 65% for non-CRM power users.
 (We might be a little biased, but we think Close can’t be beat for giving you a clear picture of your current and future sales.)

 - Info on product costs, expenses, and potential market or price fluctuations: Again, it depends on what you’re selling, but know the costs of doing business and keep your ear to the ground when it comes to the market.
 Your forecast is an educated guess, remember?
 Keep sharp!